ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 - Generates diagnostic plots of the SSM fits to tag location data & a map of the SSM estimated tracks.
 - Combines all QC-annotated tag data files across individual tags & writes these aggregated files, plus SSM summary output & annotated deployment metadata, to CSV files as the final QC output.

+The workflows process multiple tag datasets at a time, but must be limited to data from a single data owner/researcher and to data from a single species.

 More specific details on the workflows are provided in the ArgosQC vignettes: [SMRU](https://ianjonsen.github.io/ArgosQC/articles/SMRU_workflow.html) and [Wildlife Computers](https://ianjonsen.github.io/ArgosQC/articles/WC_workflow.html).

 ## Configuring ArgosQC
+The entire QC process is automated, but requires a number of initial, manual steps to gain access to the tagging data and deployment metadata, and to set up a configuration file.
 A JSON configuration file provides all required information to fully specify an ArgosQC workflow.
 The config files are slightly different for SMRU vs Wildlife Computers tags, but both have the same 4-block structure, within which different QC parameters are specified:

 - `setup`
 - `harvest`